griptape-ai/griptape/docs/griptape-cloud/knowledge-bases/accessing-data.md

 You can `Search` or `Query` the Knowledge Base for information contained in your Data Sources. `Search` will return a natural language response while `Query` will return the individual entries.
 Use whichever one best fits your use case.

-## From the UI
+## From the Cloud Console

-You can try out both actions from the UI on the `Test` tab of your Knowledge Base.
+You can try out both actions from the cloud console on the `Test` tab of your Knowledge Base.

 ## From the API